 Secretary - Aniruddha RajKonwar (Raj)

 200 Club Secretary - Alan Sutcliffe

 Committee Members - Associate - Dawn Kibble, Jo Dodds, Angela Bradder & Keith Guy

 Committee Members - Shooting - Mallinson Bennett, Russ Daubney, Niall Collinson, Phil Wall, Brian Jackson, Tony Eddon & Paul Cattermole

 Drinks Raffle organiser - Mallinson Bennett Bar Liaison sub-committee - Chris Trousdale, Tony Eddon & Jo Dodds

 Webmaster - Colin Rutland.

-Refurbishment committee - Dawn Kibble, Gillian Ware, Elaine Horton.
+Refurbishment committee - Trish Holmes, Dawn Kibble, Gillian Ware, Elaine Horton.